fishjam-dev/book/src/webrtc/vad.md

 2. Implementation isn't standardized, meaning that you can have inconsistent behavior depending on the sender.

 It is therefore worth considering implementing your algorithm based purely on the `level` field.
-Hopefully, you now have some understanding of the value in the `level` field, and we can jump right into the algorithm.
-Don't worry, it's not difficult at all.

 ### Detecting speech
 The basic idea behind speech detection is a *threshold*.